Skip to content

 Similarly, we'll use the example of System.Account query (it returns the information of a particular Account).
 In this case, this storage query has a key to index it with, and therefore we find the following structure:

-type StorageEntryWithKeys<Args, Payload> = {
+type StorageEntryWithKeys<Args, Payload, ArgsOut> = {

 isCompatible: IsCompatible